nitresilient/tab-tagger/README.md

 ## The solution

-Tab Tagger adds a custom label to any tab's title — right from a simple popup.
-Tag a tab "PYQ," "Revision," or "Course," and it shows up directly in your tab strip as `[PYQ] Original Title`, so you can tell tabs apart at a glance without opening each one.
+Tab Tagger adds a custom label to any tab, right from a simple popup.
+Tag a tab "PYQ," "Revision," or "Course," and it shows up in a quick list of all your tagged tabs - click any one to jump straight to it.

 ## Features